bitcoin-dot-org/Bitcoin.org/en/bitcoin-core/index.md

   Bitcoin Core is programmed to decide which block chain contains valid transactions.
 The users of Bitcoin Core only accept transactions for that block chain, making it the Bitcoin block chain that everyone else wants to use.
+For the latest developments related to Bitcoin Core, be sure to visit the project's <a href="https://bitcoincore.org">official website</a>.
   </div>

   <div class="show_more" markdown="block">